k0sproject/k0smotron/docs/configuration.md

 For full reference of the fields check out the [reference docs](resource-reference.md#cluster).

+## Persistence

+K0smotron persists data related to each Cluster.
+Specifically, it persists the `/var/lib/k0s` directory of the k0s controller which is the default data directory used by k0s.

+The `/var/lib/k0s` directory contains essential data for the operation of the k0s controller, but its growth over time is primarily driven by the addition of small [manifest](https://docs.k0sproject.io/stable/manifests/) files.
+Since these manifests are lightweight and in text format, the directory tends to grow gradually and not excessively.
+Typically, 250 MB of space is sufficient to handle its growth, as the main additions are these small manifests, keeping the overall size manageable.

+The type of persistence used for this can be configurable via `spec.persistence`.
+For more information, check out the [reference docs](resource-reference.md/#clusterspecpersistence) on Cluster persistence.

 ## K0s configuration

 K0smotron allows you to configure k0s via `spec.k0sConfig` field.
 If empty, the default configuration will be used.